Virtuix Gets $3 Million in Funding for VR Omni-Directional Treadmill

 Virtuix, the creators of an omni-directional virtual reality treadmill, recently announced that it has secured $3 million in venture capital funding to help expand production and commercial distribution for its upcoming VR accessory the Omni.

-Using virtual reality headsets like the Oculus Rift, the omni-directional VR treadmill enables users to experience the ability to walk, run, and jump within a 360-degree virtual environment for “unprecedented sense of immersion and presence,” says Virtuix.
+Using virtual reality headsets like the Oculus Rift, the omni-directional VR treadmill enables users to experience the ability to walk, run, and jump within a 360-degree virtual environment for an “unprecedented sense of immersion and presence,” says Virtuix.

-The seed investment round was led by Tekton Ventures and Maveron, as well as Scentan Ventures, Scout Ventures, StartCaps Ventures and a group of private investors.
+The seed investment round was led by Tekton Ventures and Maveron, as well as Scentan Ventures, Scout Ventures, StartCaps Ventures, and a group of private investors.
 One other investor also included billionaire Mark Cuban’s venture capital firm—Radical Investments.

 In an ironic twist, Cuban—a panelist on the popular ABC reality television series Shark Tank previously declined to invest in Omni during an episode that aired in December, when Virtuix CEO Jan Goetgeluk pitched the opportunity on the show.
 Seems like the Facebook buyout of Oculus may have re-sparked some new financial interest in Cuban’s decision to change his mind.